Pratham083/Age-Gender-CNN-Tensorflow/README.md

 # Age and Gender CNN using Tensorflow

-This project contains two notebooks I coded to create convolutional neural networks (CNN), one that predicts the age of a person, and the other that predicts the gender.
+This project contains two convolutional neural networks (CNNs) coded in Jupyter Notebooks, one that predicts the age of a person, and the other that predicts the gender.
 The age CNN takes in a 200x200x3 pixel image (RGB), and the gender CNN takes in a 128x128x3 pixel image (RGB).

 ### Age Model Results